mdpadberg/adventofcode/README.md

 % cargo run --package benchtest -- -h
 Options:
   -l, --language <LANGUAGE>
-          Supported languages [default: rust] [possible values: javascript, rust] -a, --amount-of-runs <AMOUNT_OF_RUNS>
+          Supported languages [possible values: javascript, rust] -a, --amount-of-runs <AMOUNT_OF_RUNS>
           Amount of runs [default: 100]
-  -o, --operation-system <OPERATION_SYSTEM>
-          Operation system on which you run you code [default: ubuntu] [possible values: mac, ubuntu] -y, --year <YEAR>
+  -y, --year <YEAR>
-          Year on which you want to run the benchmark tool on [default: 2023] -d, --day <DAY>
+          Year on which you want to run the benchmark tool on [default: 2024] -d, --day <DAY>
-          Day on which you want to run the benchmark tool on [default: 5] -h, --help
+          Day on which you want to run the benchmark tool on [default: 4] -h, --help
           Print help information
   -V, --version